tido64/rainbow/README.md

 ### Building with FMOD Studio

 The default audio backend for desktop builds is currently FMOD Studio.
-[Download](http://www.fmod.org/download/) and extract/install it, then copy the header files to `rainbow/lib/FMOD/inc/` and the libraries to `rainbow/lib/FMOD/lib/`.

-If you don't want to use FMOD Studio, run `build.sh` with `-DUSE_FMOD_STUDIO=0`.
+If you don't want to use FMOD Studio, run `build.sh` with `-DUSE_FMOD_STUDIO=0` or undefine USE_FMOD_STUDIO in the project file.

 ### Android